mendix/docs/content/en/docs/appstore/modules/genai/concepts/function-calling.md

 A helper operation is available in GenAI Commons to construct the `ToolCollection` with a list of `Functions`:

-* [Tools: Add Function to Request](/appstore/modules/genai/genai-commons/#add-function) can be used to initialize a new `FunctionCollection` and add a new `Function` to it in order to enable function calling.
+* [Tools: Add Function to Request](/appstore/modules/genai/genai-commons/#add-function) can be used to initialize a new `ToolCollection` and add a new `Function` to it in order to enable function calling.

 Depending on the user prompt and the available functions, the model can suggest multiple tool calls to the same or different functions or there might be multiple API calls followed by new tools calls until the model returns the final assistant's response.
 A way to steer the function calling process is the `ToolChoice` parameter.
 This optional attribute on the [Request](/appstore/modules/genai/genai-commons/#request) entity controls which (if any) function is called by the model.